BAH Explained: What Every Service Member Actually Needs to Know

-How BAH Rates Are Calculated
+How BAH Rates Are Actually Calculated

-Living Below BAH
+The Strategy: Living Below Your BAH

-Looking Up Your Rate
+Looking Up Your BAH Rate

 Recommended Resources